MonirehRazavi/Workshop-in-DigitalCulture/Group-2/README.md

 ------------------------------------------------------------------------

 ## Dataset Description
-his dataset comes from Statistics Canada's Labour Force Survey (Table 14-10-0017-01) and tracks monthly employment figures for Canada from January 1976 to March 2026.
+This dataset comes from Statistics Canada's Labour Force Survey (Table 14-10-0017-01) and tracks monthly employment figures for Canada from January 1976 to March 2026.
 The data is broken down by gender (Total, Men+, and Women+) and detailed age group, with employment measured in thousands of persons.